The Organ in Manitoba

 About the Author

-James Hartman has a PhD in philosophy, specializing in the aesthetics of music.
-He studied organ with Filmer Hubble and is a frequent contributor to The Diapason: The Journal of the International Society for Organ History and Preservation.
-He was born in Winnipeg and is currently senior academic editor for publication of the Distance Education Program at the University of Manitoba.
+James Hartman studied organ with Filmer Hubble and was a frequent contributor to The Diapason: The Journal of the International Society for Organ History and Preservation.